 Serving Mid-Market Businesses

-I prefer not to use revenue, or even the number of employees, as a guideline for identifying whether businesses fall into the middle market.
-My clients’ revenues and numbers of employees differ to a degree.
+We prefer not to use revenue, or even the number of employees, as a guideline for identifying whether businesses fall into the middle market.
+Our clients’ revenues and numbers of employees differ to a degree.
 What they have in common is that they are all strong businesses characterized by profitability, prospects for growth, capable management, and a desire to see the business prosper in the future.

 The following information may help you determine whether your client’s business falls into the mid-market category.
 Businesses are generally described as falling into one of three categories: